 Price: $

 Something I feel every person playing with miniatures needs, DM or player, is a Spell Effect Template.
-You can find these on Amazon for like $10-15 USD, and they save so much time when judging distances on a battle mat.
-These things are absolutely priceless when trying to determine those sometimes tricky shapes like breath weapons.
+You can find these on Amazon for $10-15 USD, and they save so much time when judging distances on a battle mat.
+These things are priceless when determining those sometimes tricky shapes like breath weapons.

 Price: $

-For any D&D player interested in playing with miniatures, they’re going to most likely need a battle mat.
+Any D&D player interested in miniatures will likely need a battle mat.
 Even if someone already has a battle mat, having another is always welcome.
-I recommend getting a wet erase mat, because it’s never fun to accidentally erase a section of wall in the middle of an intense combat.
-The best bang-for-my-buck I’ve ever found was the Chessex wet erase mat.
-Just be sure you only get wet erase markers for it!
+I recommend getting a wet-erase mat because it’s never fun to accidentally erase a wall section during intense combat.
+The best bang for my buck I’ve ever found was the Chessex wet-erase mat.
+Just be sure you only get wet-erase markers for it!

-If you’re crafty, you can also buy blank poster paper, draw a grid on it, and laminate it.
+If you’re crafty, you can buy blank poster paper, draw a grid, and laminate it.
 This can be used with dry-erase markers.

 Price: $